herber4/TE_DEG/README.md

 ````
 awk -F'\t' 'BEGIN{OFS=FS}{$2=$3=$4=$5=$6=$7=""; gsub("[\t]+","\t")}1' te_counts.txt > output_reduced.txt
 ````
+### Next we will import the counts file into R and perform DEG analysis using edgeR

 ### here we use ggplot2 to visualize the edgeR output into volcano plot